 The inventory template is also helpful for retailers to know what is and isn’t selling.
 This allows them to adjust what they’re ordering and avoid a warehouse of unwanted stock.
 Having more inventory than you need is going to cost you whether you’re a retailer or manufacturer.
 The inventory template can help you spend less on carrying costs, and it’s useful when tax recording income when doing your year-end taxes.

 Templates are great for tracking inventory and costs, but they are static documents that need to be updated manually.
 Project management software can give you real-time insights into costs, inventory, task progress, team workload and more.
 Use ProjectManager’s suite of tools to stay on top of your inventory and your team.
-Try using kanban boards to track purchases, workflows, inventory and more.
+Try using our Sheet view to track purchases, costs, inventory and more.
 Get started today for free.

 Common Types of Inventory